Anjana-MU/..CSharp/1_Basics/Ref&val,Enum,Struct.md

 - Use enums when you have values that you know aren't going to change

-Struct
+**Struct**
 - Struct is used to encapsulate data and related functionality
 - They do not support inheritance but they can implement interface
-- struct can include constructors, constants, fields, methods, properties, indexers, operators, events & nested types.
-- struct cannot include a parameter less constructor or a destructor.
 - Structs and classes seem similar, but struct is value type and should be used only when you are sure that you would be performing some basic assignment/declaration
-- Default modifier for struct is internal , for class it is public
 - Use struct when you want to store data
-- Struct cannot have parameter less constructor
 - Struct and class are almost same.
 Struct still exists as C-Language only has struct and no class.

+Possible:
+- struct can include constructors, constants, fields, methods, properties, indexers, operators, events & nested types.

+Not possible:
+- struct cannot include a parameter less constructor or a destructor.
+	A struct is a value type and value types are have a hidden default constructor which initialized values on using 'new' keyword

+Defaults:
+Structs are internal by default